-- if the updated table belongs to the same tables group, the automatic trigger disabling and the rollback of both tables will let them in the expected state, - if the updated table does not belong to the same tables group, it is essential to analyse the consequences of a rollback operation, in order to avoid a de-synchronisation between both tables.
-If needed, the emaj\ignore\app\trigger() function can be used to not disable the trigger at rollback time.
-But merely deactivating the trigger may not be sufficient and some other actions may be required.
+- if the updated table belongs to the same tables group, the automatic trigger disabling and the rollback of both tables let them in the expected state, - if the updated table does not belong to the same tables group, it is essential to analyse the consequences of a rollback operation, in order to avoid a de-synchronisation between both tables.
+If needed, the triggers can be left enabled.
+But some other actions may also be required.